SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 and if that fails automatically resubmitted with 3.5 days.
 Due to the age of some of the working nodes, a handful of jobs managed to fail the 3.5 day limit, but no job failed it twice (after manual resubmission).

+### 20210426

+The April-June 2021 campaign built a test library with high resolution (cell size (1 cm)^3^) and low precision (10,000 photons generated per cell).
+This is not an official campaign and it is not meant to be used with LArSoft (if you try you'll find out why), although it is stored in LArSoft format.
+Note also that while  coalescing the library back in 5 cm cells would arguably produce a more precise library, the lack of information on non-argon areas will bias the cells which contain them.
+The library file is currently available in `/pnfs/icarus/persistent/users/petrillo/data/PhotonLibrary/PhotonLibrary-20210426.root`.

+Compared to the previous campaigns, the event-wise overhead is much more relevant when processing 10^4^ photons in a cell than it was for 10^6^ (roughly 7 seconds vs. 70 per cell).
+The campaign was carried entirely `OFFSITE`, which proved to be a challenge.
+First, the CPU time offer per job is strongly limited, and to get a reasonable pool of nodes the requirement had to be limited to 23 hours per job.
+The job size was set so that it would take about 7-9 hours on a GPVM to complete.
+The resulting parameters were 13790 jobs, each processing 20350 voxels.
+Unfortunately, too many of the nodes (roughly 20%) reached nevertheless the limit of 23 hours.
+The submit-check-remove-resubmit went tiresome very quickly.
+With the help of the usual Vito Di Benedetto I could set the job parameters so that the job would be automatically released when held, which eventually made the process smoother.
+Also, the submission of 13790 jobs takes days, and I staggered it anyway.
+A full check of the job takes also the good part of a day.
+Merging took also over 24 hours, and recompressing took close to that too.

 Questions and answers